 The fire boat is in service during the normal summer boating season.
 The responsibilities of the fire boat include assisting the dive water rescue crew, responding to fires along the water front, standing by at fireworks, regattas and other activities along the river, responding to boat fires, and assisting the Police and the Coast Guard for injuries happening on boats.

-Deputy Chief John Kaminski was appointed to the Toledo Fire & Rescue Department on July 11, 1997.
-He was promoted to Lieutenant on June 11, 2007 and promotion to Captain came on July 9, 2010.
-Promotion to Battalion Chief was on March 15, 2013 and Deputy Chief on May 27, 2016.
+Battalion Chief Dexter Baker was appointed to the Toledo Fire & Rescue Department on March 22, 1996.
+He was promoted to Captain on March 15, 2013 and served as the Captain of station 25 until his promotion to Battalion Chief on May 18, 2017.

 Field Operations Bureau